This is the multi-page printable view of this section. Click here to print.

 In this YAML file, configuration parameters related to Cassandra need to be passed as environment variables in the format of hugegraph.<parameter_name>.

-Specifically, in the configuration file hugegraph.properties , there are settings like backend=xxx and cassandra.host=xxx.
-To configure these settings during the process of passing environment variables, we need to prepend hugegraph. to these configurations, like hugegraph.backend and hugegraph.cassandra.host.
+Specifically, the hugegraph.properties file contains settings such as backend=xxx and cassandra.host=xxx.
+To pass these settings through environment variables, prepend hugegraph. to the configuration keys, for example hugegraph.backend and hugegraph.cassandra.host.

 5.2.2 Create an example graph when starting a server

-Set the environment variable PRELOAD=true when starting Docker to load data during the execution of the startup script.
+Set the environment variable PRELOAD=true when starting Docker so that sample data is loaded during startup.

 1. Use docker run